PranayKr/Deep_Reinforcement_Learning_Projects/README.md

 # Solution Criteria :
 The environment is considered as solved when the agent gets an average score of +13 over 100 consecutive episodes.

-# Installation Instructions to setup the Unity ML environment :
+# Installation Instructions to setup the Project Environment :
 # 1) Setting Up Python Environment :
      a) Create (and activate) a new environment with Python 3.6.: